 Grades are due on the Wednesday after finals week.
 Be sure to turn in your grades by the due date!
 They are turned in electronically.
-The one exception is Incompletes, for which a form must be filled out.
-Both you and the student must sign it.
+Incompletes, too, are turned in electronically.

 What if I need to change a grade after I've turned in my grades?